New Garmin Features: Cycling Ability, Course Demands, Power Guide, Nutrition and Hydration Guidance

 Let’s take a quick step back.

-One of the changed features I’m talking about today is Cycling Ability, which was introduced in its original form in 2023 on Edge devices (540, 840, 1040, 1050) and some high-end watches like Fenix 7 and Epix.
+One of the features I’m talking about today that changed is Cycling Ability, which was introduced in its original form in 2023 on Edge devices (540, 840, 1040, 1050) and on some high-end watches like the Fenix 7 and Epix.
 The metric looks at your power signature and heart rate – two people with the same FTP and weight could have differing abilities depending on their anaerobic capacity, aerobic capacity, and aerobic endurance.

 To date, this feature is device-centric.